jspaniac/Assignment-Ideas/123/SpamClassifier/spec/spec.md

 ```
 Saves this current classifier to the given PrintStream.

 For our classification tree, this format should be pre-order.
-Every intermediary node will print two lines of data (one for feature and one for threshold).
+Every intermediary node will print two lines of data (one for feature preceeded by "Feature:" and one for threshold preceeded by "Threshold:").
 For leaf nodes, you should only print the label.
+Examples of the format can be seen through `tree_simple.txt` and `tree_complex.txt`.

 Note that this class also implements a `calculateAccuracy` method that returns the model's accuracy on all labels in a provided testing dataset.
-This is useful to see how well our model actually works, and what labels it is struggling with classifying.
+This is useful to see how well our model actually works, and what labels it is struggling with classifying correctly.

 You'll also have to implement two constructors for your Classification Tree, not listed in the interface
 ```java